 She received a Master of Science degree in Nutrition Education at Teachers College Columbia University, and a Bachelor of Science degree in Human and Organizational Development at Vanderbilt University.
 She has completed over 1200 hours of supervised practice in inpatient clinical and acute care, outpatient practice and food service systems through the Dietetic Internship Program at Massachusetts General Hospital in Boston, MA.
 During this time, Elizabeth also completed specialties in eating disorders and gastroenterology nutrition as a dietetic intern at Laura Cipullo’s practice and Mount Sinai’s Inflammatory Bowel Disease Center in New York, NY.

 As a member of Laura Cipullo’s team, Elizabeth provides nutrition counseling and one-on-one mindful meal support, while embracing positive nutrition and an all foods fit approach.
-In addition, Elizabeth works with Dr. Marjorie Seidenfeld and Dr. Kathleen Niegocki within Barnard College’s Primary Care Health Service in the guidance of student nutrition and eating disorder treatment among college students.
+In addition, Elizabeth works with Dr. Marjorie Seidenfeld and Dr. Kathleen Niegocki within Barnard College’s Primary Care Health Service in the guidance of student nutrition and eating disorder treatment.